vossisboss/djangoconwagtail2024/README.md

 The key question to ask yourself when considering alt text for an image is, "What description of this image would be useful to someone who's hearing this page read aloud?"
 And bear in mind that the answer may be _none._ Decorative images do not need alt text if hearing a description of them would not be useful.
 However, all `img` elements should have an `alt` attribute, and it should be left empty if the image is decorative.

 You can find many many articles on when and how to use alt text, but let's discuss how to implement it in Wagtail.

-Note: The stock implementation of alt text in Wagtail is under active development, so we'll try to give the best advice we can as of the date of this tutorial.
+**Note:** The stock implementation of alt text in Wagtail is under active development, so we'll try to give the best advice we can as of the date of this tutorial.
+Check the end of this README for a preview of what's to come, and how you can help!

 Wagtail has never had a field for alt text in its default image model, but as we noted earlier, it will default to using an image's title for the alt text if you render an image with Wagtail's standard `{% image %}` template tag.
 This isn't great, because the title you want to see in the admin interface may have no relation to useful alt text.

-Our current recommendation is three-fold:
+Our current recommendation has three parts to it:

 1. Add an default alt text field to a custom image model, which we already did in step 3, and use that instead of the image's title field
 2. Add alt text fields and "is decorative" checkboxes alongside image choosers in the context of your page content